Setting Up KloudMate Alarms

 Users can create, delete, and edit their alarms in the Alarms section.

-- Click on the bell icon and navigate to the Alarms section from the main dashboard
+- Click on the bell icon and navigate to the Alarms section from home

 - Alarms section will display a list of existing alarms (if any)